decent-bet/platform-wallet/README.md

 DBET Wallet uses [electron-packager](https://github.com/electron-userland/electron-packager) to package and create executables across all operating systems.

-Simply call the following to build packages for your preferred OS.
+Make sure you run _npm run build_ and have the build_webpack folder in the wallet's root directory.
+Once available, simply call the following to build packages for your preferred OS.

 **Windows**
 ```